mrsarm/fq/README.md

 frequency they are sorted "alphabetically".

-Executing it with the `-v` (verbose) argument, it iterate the file byte by byte and show the frequencies each time:
+Executing it with the `-v` (verbose) argument, it iterates the file byte by byte and shows the frequencies each time:

 	$ echo "banana" | fq -v